LightJason/lightjason.github.io/content/tutorials/actions.md

 ## Efficent Concurrency Action

-In detail to the standalone action __keep in mind, that the action is called multiple times__, because the plan and rule execution is done in parallel and multiple agent can run the action in parallel.
+In detail to the standalone action __keep in mind, that the action is called multiple times__, because the plan and rule execution is done in parallel and multiple agents can run the action in parallel.
 The ```synchronized``` keyword is not a general solution for avoiding [race condition](https://en.wikipedia.org/wiki/Race_condition) because synchronization slows down the performance.

 In common work the object-orientated design of the action class can be changed to removing synchronization.
 If you get race condition exceptions or performance problems, just redesign your architecture.
 A good design of concurrency architecture can be found on all [built-in actions](http://lightjason.github.io/AgentSpeak/sources/d7/d4b/namespaceorg_1_1lightjason_1_1agentspeak_1_1action_1_1builtin.htm) of the framework.